astorm/go-static-user-stateful-webserver/README.md

 - <s>Look!
 I reimplemented basic HTTP auth functionality that I didn't realize existed in go!</s>

 - OK, using `request.BasicAuth` now.

+- Not sure about this line `http.FileServer(http.Dir(folder)).ServeHTTP(responseWriter, request)` -- I'm basically doing the job of the handler function manually.
+If the handler interface ever changes, I'm in trouble.